 It can be difficult to imagine an HOA operating smoothly when other homeowners are not paying their dues on time or are defaulting on them altogether.
 As a member of your HOA, you naturally want the best for your community.
 Unfortunately, there is not much you can do to make your neighbors settle their delinquent homeowners association dues.

-Increased assessments is another point of concern for homeowners when there are delinquencies.
-Because of the lack of funds, the HOA might charge special assessments or raise the current dues in order to make up for the loss.
+Increased HOA dues are another point of concern for homeowners when there are delinquencies.
+Because of the lack of funds, the HOA might charge special assessments or raise the current dues to make up for the loss.
 Although you can express your worries about the issue, all you can really do is trust that the HOA board will do its job right.

 You also have no way of learning which of your neighbors specifically is delinquent, and the HOA board can’t disclose that information.
 Even if you somehow find out who is late on their payments, taking any action against them can be regarded as harassment.